MicrosoftDocs/sdk-api/sdk-api-src/content/directml/ns-directml-dml_cumulative_product_operator_desc.md

 Multiplies the elements of a tensor along an axis, writing the running tally of the product into the output tensor.

-> [!IMPORTANT]
-> This API is available as part of the DirectML standalone redistributable package (see [Microsoft.AI.DirectML](https://www.nuget.org/packages/Microsoft.AI.DirectML/) version 1.5 and later.
-Also see [DirectML version history](/windows/ai/directml/dml-version-history).

 ## -struct-fields

 ### -field InputTensor